DerekPascarella/Capcomvs.SNK2-EnglishPatchDreamcast/README.md

  </ul>
 </ul>

-<h2>Known Issues</h2>
-While the patch development team has worked diligently to eliminate bugs and other imperfections, there presently exists one area of the game where there's room for improvement.
-Players may notice that various status messages that appear throughout their play (e.g., "Now saving...") are off-center.
-This is due to a quirk in the game's automatic-text-centering code and its behavior when using its own built-in narrower Latin font.
-Measures were taken to mitigate this minor issue, but it was not addressed in all cases.
-<br><br>
-It's asked that players please keep this in mind befopre submitting a bug report.

-<h2>Reporting Bugs and Typos</h2>
-Even after extensive testing on both real hardware and on emulators, the presence of bugs or typos may be possible.
-Should a player encounter any such issue, it's kindly requested that they <a href="https://github.com/DerekPascarella/Capcom-vs.-SNK-2-English-Patch-Dreamcast/issues/new">submit a new issue</a> to this project page, including as much detailed information as possible.

 <h2>What's Changed</h2>
 <img align="right" width="267" height="200" src="https://github.com/DerekPascarella/Capcom-vs.-SNK-2-English-Patch-Dreamcast/blob/main/images/screenshot1.png?raw=true">Below is a high-level list of changes implemented for this English translation patch.
 <br><br>